Avature/confight/README.md

 Each function offers different parameters to improve the ease of use.

+The extension of the configuration file can be given with the `extension` parameter.
+For instance, `load_app('myapp', extension='json')` would look for the `/etc/myapp/config.json` file.

 ## Parsing

 Given a path to an existing configuration file, it will be loaded in memory